imagineLife/say-what/README.md

 <br />
 **Responsive Design**<br />
-The app is designed & built with a mobile-first approach, and fits tablets and desktops as well.
+The app is designed & built with a mobile-first approach, and fits tablets and desktops as well.<br />
 <br />
 **Security**<br />
 User passwords are encrypted using bcrypt.js.